xmik/berkshelf-api-docker/README.md

 Then a linux user: berkshelf is created and configured.

-The script that will be ran at container start is /usr/bin/run_berks_api.sh, to run berks-api as berkshelf user and ensure its HOME set and to set /home/berkshelf/.berkshelf/api-server/config.json using CHEF_SERVER_ENDPOINT variable.
+The script that will be ran at container start is /usr/bin/run_berks_api.sh.
+It runs berks-api as berkshelf user, ensures its HOME is set and sets /home/berkshelf/.berkshelf/api-server/config.json using CHEF_SERVER_ENDPOINT variable.